Salary vs Hourly: What’s the Difference and Benefits for Employee

 Overall, tracking time for salary employees is not obliged by the law.

 Another important aspect of salaried employees is that they are entitled to employee benefits.
 Not only do they have a safe paycheck every month, but also have the right to paid vacation, sick, and personal leave, health insurance, dental insurance, 401(k) plans, and others.
+For example, CPA’s salary typically includes a comprehensive range of benefits and compensation such as access to retirement savings plans, health insurance, bonuses, and other types of incentives depending on the industry and employer.

 Hourly employees are paid an hourly rate for each hour of work.
 They receive pay for the hours they work and aren’t entitled to a salary paycheck.
 Hourly workers can work as many hours in a week as they want or need to.